mykelalvis/FT/Traveller/WORKING/Book 1.md

 The weapons and armor used by a ~haracter constitute his or her primary means of achieving goals once logic and persuasion have failed.
 Weapons are also essential for self-defense.
-These various weapons, weapon accessories, and armor are de- scribed below.
+These various weapons, weapon accessories, and armor are de-scribed below.
 Weights are given in grams; costs are given in credits (Cr).
-The technological level at which the weapon is first produced is shown after the abbre- viation TL; tech levels are explained in Book 3.
+The technological level at which the weapon is first produced is shown after the abbre-viation TL; tech levels are explained in Book 3.
 Brawling Weapons: Brawling generally involves found weapons which are already at the site of the battle.
 Brawling weapons are effective only at close and short range.
 Such weapons are classified as clut)ls, cost nothing, and generally weigh from 500 grams to 3 kilograms (one die times 500 grams).
 Pistols may be used as clubs when brawling.
 Bottles may be used as clubs (once, then they become dagger minus 1 ).
-Animals are equipped with their own weapons, generally specified in the en- counter tables of Book 3.
+Animals are equipped with their own weapons, generally specified in the en-counter tables of Book 3.
 Blade Weapons: The following edged weapons cover the range of blades which are available.
 Blade weapons are effective only at close and short range.
 Dagger (250 grams; CrlO; TL 1): A small knife weapon with a flat, two-edged